castle-engine/castle-engine/tools/castle-editor/README.md

 We automatically set up project files such that you can run the game from Lazarus or Delphi (to use their built-in debugger).
 So, you can either compile/run from the CGE editor (which will use our build tool, that wraps Lazarus/Delphi) or you can compile/run from Lazarus or Delphi (for desktop platforms).

+You can browse the application files.
+Our "Files Browser" just displays the files inside your project directory.

+* It only omits some known unimportant things, like temporary `castle-engine-output` directory.
+But it displays everything else.

+* Note that the `data/` subdirectory, that you will usually create in every non-trivial CGE project, is somewhat special.
+It is automatically detected (by it's name "data"), it automatically packaged (e.g. in Android apk), and it is used by `ApplicationData` function.
+You will place there 3D models, 2D images and everything else you load in game.

+    It is some equivalent to Unity3d "Assets" subdirectory.

+* Note that your Pascal source code should be outside the "data/" subdirectory.
+Actually, your source code can be anywhere within the project, we don't have any requirement here.
+You can put it in "code/" subdirectory, "src/" subdirectory, no subdirectory (top level), wherever you like.
+If you really want, you can also place it in "data/" subdirectory, but it usually doesn't make sense (unless you want to distribute to end-users your source code this way).

+    This is in contrast to Unity3d (that requires putting source code also inside "Assets/" directory).

-You can browse the apllication data (in the "data/" subdirectory).
-On various 3D and 2D assets you can run view3dscene.
+* On various 3D and 2D assets you can run view3dscene.
 On 2D images you can run glViewImage.
 On text files you can run a text editor (see above).
 We also want to auto-generate and show a quick previews of them inside the CGE editor.

 ## Documentation